wp-plugins/flyzoo/readme.txt

 **Avatar Plugins**

-This plugin will automatically detect and use one of the following avatar plugins:
+Flyzoo will automatically detect and use one of the following avatar plugins:

 * Gravatar
 * User Avatar